1. What is Transfer Printing?

 9. Which is the right print side of the sublimation paper?

 When working out which side to print on your sublimation paper, it is important that you print your design onto the bright white side.
-If you order sublimation printing paper from Contrado already printed with your design, you will be able to tell which side is the right side.
+If you order sublimation paper from Contrado already printed with your design, you will be able to tell which side is the right side.

 You’ll find that your colours look pale on the sublimation paper.
 This is completely normal and isn’t what the finished press will look like.
 Once transferred to your medium your colours will come to life!
-Another benefit of sublimation printing over transfer printing is that there is a much bigger range of colours.
+Another benefit of sublimation over transfer printing is that there is a much bigger range of colours.